wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.04.05 =
 * Show the success message even if the form isn't displayed with it
+* PRO: Added option to resend email notification and autoresponse
+* PRO: Fixes for editing forms with unique fields
+* PRO: Fixes for editing multi-paged forms with validation errors
+* PRO: Added linked fields into the field drop-downs for inserting shortcodes

 = 1.04.04 =
 * Switched to the Google version of reCAPTCHA to no longer require an extra plugin.
 IMPORTANT: Please check that your reCAPTCHAs are still working.
 If not, you will need to go to http://www.google.com/recaptcha and either migrate your old keys or get new ones.